 The A100 features a large L1 cache and shared memory unit, providing 1.5x the aggregate capacity per streaming multiprocessor (SM) compared to the V100.
 It also includes 40 GB of high-speed HBM2 memory and a 40 MB Level 2 cache, substantially larger than its predecessor, ensuring high computational throughput.

-This feature allows the A100 to be partitioned into up to seven separate GPU instances for CUDA applications, providing multiple users with dedicated GPU resources.
-This enhances GPU utilization and provides quality of service and isolation between different clients, such as virtual machines, containers, and processes.
+This feature allows the A100 to be partitioned into up to seven separate GPU instances for CUDA applications, providing multiple users with dedicated GPU resources, enhancing GPU utilization, and providing quality of service and isolation between different clients, such as virtual machines, containers, and processes.

-This interconnect technology enhances multi-GPU scalability, performance, and reliability.
-It significantly increases GPU-GPU communication bandwidth and improves error detection and recovery features.
+NVLink interconnect technology enhances multi-GPU scalability, performance, and reliability by significantly increasing GPU-GPU communication bandwidth while improving error detection and recovery features.

 The NVIDIA A100 is available to rent or reserve on CUDO Compute today.
 We provide the most capable GPUs reliably and affordably.
 Contact us to learn more.